nitish-k00/TO-DO-LIST/README.md

 # Simple To-Do List App

 A simple to-do list application built with React.
-Users can add and delete tasks from the list.
+Users can add, list, complete and delete tasks from the list.

 ## Features
 - Add a new task
+- Complete task
 - Delete a task
 - List all tasks